datorres335/JDTech-TEST4RENDER/README.md

 ## Contact

-For any questions or support, please contact rodriguezjohn910@gmail.com.
+For any questions or support, please contact rodriguezjohn910@gmail.com or datorres335@gmail.com.

 For more detailed instructions, please refer to the documentation.